Recruiting Home Support & Supervised Access Workers

 - Respect for other cultures; speaking other languages is an asset.

-- A willingness to work evening and week-ends, if necessary.
+- A willingness to work evenings and weekends.

 - A team centered approach along with the capacity to work independently.

-- The desire to take part in in-service training.
+- The desire to take part in service training.

 By Mail: 200-739 Gore Ave.
 Vancouver BC V6A 2Z9